OmriKaduri/omrikaduri.github.io/_posts/2022-18-06-Using Neural Implicit Representations for Shape and Scenes.md

 date:   2022-06-18 10:10:10 +0300
 tags: DeepSDF Surface-Reconstruction NeRF InstantNGP
 ---
 > In recent years there is an explosion of neural implicit representations that helps solve computer graphic tasks.
-In this post, I focused on their applicability to three different tasks - shape representation, novel view synthesis, and image-based 3D reconstruction.
+In this post, I focus on their applicability to three different tasks - shape representation, novel view synthesis, and image-based 3D reconstruction.

 <!--more-->